 - Crime prevention or detection agencies;

-- Parents, guardians, and next-of-kin (where there is a legitimate reason for disclosure);
+- Next-of-kin (where there is a legitimate reason for disclosure); and

 Some of the Personal Information we process about you will be transferred to, and stored at, a destination outside the European Union (“EU”), the European Economic Area (“EEA”), and Switzerland.
 This happens, for example, where it is processed by employees operating outside the EU, the EEA, or Switzerland who work for us or for one of our suppliers, or where Personal Information is processed by one of our suppliers who is based outside the EU, the EEA, Switzerland, or who uses storage facilities outside the EU, the EEA, or Switzerland.

 In these circumstances, your Personal Information will only be transferred on one of the following bases: